Chapter Handbook/Chapter 4: Chapter Administration

 Part of holding free and open chapter meetings is making the information about your meetings (time and place) freely available.
 So that people don’t have to hunt around for your meeting information make sure to post the information on your wiki page as soon as the meeting is set.

 The local chapter web site should include at least:

 - Information about the chapter leadership, including best way to contact.

 - The presentations given in past meetings.

-- Other promotional services such as LinkedIn, Facebook, Twitter, and Meet-Up are fine to inform people about your local chapter; however, the OWASP Chapter Wiki Page should be the authoritative information at all times.
+Other promotional services such as LinkedIn, Facebook, Twitter, Ning, Meetup, etc. are fine to inform people about your local chapter and its activities; however, the OWASP Chapter Wiki Page should be the authoritative information at all times.

 If you have not already created an account on our wiki site (which can be used to edit your chapter's wiki page), please do so using the following link: https://www.owasp.org/index.php/Special:RequestAccount

 You can copy and paste the wiki code for this “template” here: https://www.owasp.org/index.php/Sample_Chapter_Page

 Local Domain Names

 Many leaders wish to purchase a local domain name for their OWASP chapter, and this domain should point to the chapter web page on the wiki.
 It is important to note that the OWASP wiki is the only web site that ensures OWASP values and principles.